JobJPJoseph/Adventure-combat/README.md

 2. Always display the Enemy's health
 3. Always display the player's health
 4. We need to make the that after the Enemy is agro, the Enemy must attack back
+5. Should fix the goblin respone to being defeated.
+Should not immedialty attack player once his health hit 0.
+6. If no goblin is found, it should not throw an Error.
+Just ask again.
+7. Once the player health hits 0, end game.